 Specially Designated Activity (E-7) visas

-Specially designated activity visas (E-7) are for candidates who are qualified in certain in-demand fields.
+Specially designated activity visas (E-7) are for candidates who are qualified in certain in-demand fields as designated by South Korea's Ministry of Justice.
 This includes top-level executives, various kinds of engineers and certain IT professionals.

 Permanent Residence (F-5) visas

-The basic items that may be required include a passport that's valid for at least six months, a passport-sized colour photo with a date stamp which has been taken within the preceding six months.
-High investors will require a certified copy of their corporation register as well as proof of having hired and paid at least five Koreans employees.
+The basic items that may be required include a passport that's valid for at least six months and a passport-sized colour photo with a date stamp which has been taken within the preceding six months.
+High investors will require a certified copy of their corporation register and proof of having hired and paid at least five Korean employees.

 Applicants working in special fields will need proof of their qualifications and letters of reference.